folia-app/royal-patrons/README.md

 # Royal Patrons

 This is a CLI application that helps in collecting addresses of NFT patrons who've paid royalties.
+It was created as part of the launch of https://viper.folia.app.

 ## Installation